 Since these pizzas are thin, they only need to cook for about 15 minutes or less at 425°F. Once they are cooled, I cut each pizza into quarters.
 If you use bigger tortilla shells, you could cut them into more pieces.

-I hope you’ll try making these mini tortilla shell pizzas to make your pizza night a little more fun and a little healthier!
+Try making mini tortilla shell pizzas to make your pizza night more fun and healthier.